Operation Saber Strike: 2014

 Saber Strike 2014 was for the fourth time conducted, as multilateral security cooperation exercise (scheduled from June 9–20) at locations throughout the Baltic region.
 During the three-week exercise troops from 10 countries including the United States, would practice techniques and protocols for coordinating action in defense and assault operations.

 This year's objective was to facilitate cooperation among the United States, Lithuania, Latvia and Estonia by improving joint operational capability in a range of missions as well as prepare the participating nations and units to support multilateral contingency operations.
 A United States Army Europe-led exercise, Saber Strike is again supported by joint and total force service members from the U.S. Air Force and the Army and Air National Guards.

 Saber Strike 2014 would become the largest-ever exercise, with 4,700 troops and over 800 military vehicles, such as M2 Bradley, M1126 Stryker, and various APCs: XA-180, XA-202, and M113 taking part in the training.

 At the same time Russian maneuvers were conducted in the Kaliningrad Region.
 The surprise training of first strike forces using naval groups, marines, landing operations of airborne forces, air defense training and firing exercise of front-line aviation.

 2015

 Saber Strike 2015 took place on June 8–19.
 It included approximately 6,000 troops from 13 countries: Canada, Denmark, Estonia, Finland, Germany, Latvia, Lithuania, Norway, Poland, Portugal, Slovenia, the United Kingdom and the United States.
 In addition to Poland, the exercise included operations in Latvia and Lithuania, countries that were formerly part of the Soviet Union and have joined NATO.

-Countries on Europe's eastern flank register concern about Russian aggression in the Ukraine (→ War in Donbass since March 2014).
+Countries on Europe's eastern flank register concern about Russian aggression in Ukraine (→ War in Donbass since March 2014).